 Export All Your Queues

-To export all of your queues (everything in My Queues and your Inbox) go to the Import / Export tab in Settings.
+To export all of your queues (active and archived tasks in My Queues and your Inbox) go to the Import / Export tab in Settings.

 Click Export to GQueues Backup CSV and wait for the file to be generated.